 - Household income limits (vary by county & family size)

 - First-time buyer or qualifying military veterans only

 - May not be combined with MCC or other NCHFA DPA product

 - 640 minimum credit score

 - Must have 2 or 3 qualifying credit scores

 How Does the $8,000 Down Payment Assistance Work?

-Sounds pretty good, doesn’t it?
-Well, let’s get into how DPA works.
-In order to use this $8,000 in DPA funds, there must be a first mortgage.
+There must be a first mortgage to use the $8,000 in DPA funds.
 The first mortgage products we offer in conjunction with the DPA are FHA and VA loans.
 Let’s explain how DPA works with each loan product.

 Using FHA with NC DPA